 I don't have any experience drying items in the oven.
 It seems to me that it would be very inefficient.
 If that is all you have and you are just dehydrating food in small amounts it does work.

-For a complete listing of my Dehydrating Food Articles
+Complete listing of my Dehydrating Food Articles:

 The more evenly you can make your slices of food, the more evenly the food will dehydrate.
 These are my favorite tools to use.

 A mandolin slicer(on top), an egg slicer (to the right) and a gadget I picked up somewhere and don't even know what it is called! (to the left) I call it my tomato slicer because that is what it works best for.
 The egg slicer works for soft items like strawberries but not too much else.
 The wires will bend if your food is too strong.
 The mandolin is best for firmer items like zucchini or sweet potatoes.

 And finally always have a good sharp knife.
 I forgot to get that in the picture but.... surely you know what a knife is right?
 Having it sharp is essential as it is actually less likely you will cut yourself with the knife nice and sharp.
 In addition a sharp knife will be more efficient for cutting nice thin even slices.

 My absolute favorite finds as far as kitchen tools for dehydrating goes, is this little pot.